Availity/availity-workflow/README.md

 ## Configuration

-`availity-workflow` can be configured using a javascript or yaml configuration file.
+`availity-workflow` can be configured using a javascript or yaml configuration file called `workflow.js` or `workflow.yml`

 **Example:**
 ```js